 The top skin care brands that are loved around the world

 If you’re anything like us, you’re borderline obsessed with skin care.
-Ok, *full on* obsessed.
+Okay, fine, *full on* obsessed.
 Good skin is everything.
 Makeup goes on smoother.
 It glows all on its own (yep, without the need for illuminator!).
 And it gives your confidence a huge boost.
-And let’s not forget that great skin makes us look younger, well-rested and the picture of health.
+And let’s not forget that great skin makes us look younger, more well-rested and basically like the true picture of health.

-But that search for the best skin care products to create said perfect skin takes a lot of trial and error.
+But the search for the products able to create said perfect skin takes a while.
 And we know you don’t have time for that.

 Generally, a good place to start is with brands you know and trust.
 If you love one of their products, there’s a good chance you’ll love many.